ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 FAQ - Why are my changes not published?
 =======================================

-All changes to the wiki are `reviewed <https://github.com/ArduPilot/ardupilot_wiki/pulls>`__ by the wiki "maintainers" to help reduce the chance of misleading or incorrect information being posted
+All changes to the wiki are `reviewed <https://github.com/ArduPilot/ardupilot_wiki/pulls>`__ by the wiki "maintainers" to help reduce the chance of misleading or incorrect information being posted.
+Feel free to post comments in the PullRequest and/or attend the :ref:`weekly dev meeting <dev:ardupilot-mumble-server>` to escalate getting your changes submitted.

 [copywiki destination="copter,plane,rover,planner,planner2,antennatracker,dev,ardupilot"]